 b.
 HEED 103 Foundations of Exercise & Sport Science

 4. Satisfactory completion of 50 observational hours in the FSU athletic training room.
 The student must make arrangements with the Program Director prior to starting observation.

-5. A completed formal application for admission into the ATEP including an essay.
+5. A completed formal application for admission into the ATP including an essay.

 6. Two completed recommendation forms from non-Athletic Training faculty members.

-7. Signed acceptance of the ATEP Technical Standards for Admission
+7. Signed acceptance of the ATP Technical Standards for Admission

-8. Completion of a formal interview with the ATEP selection committee.
+8. Completion of a formal interview with the ATP selection committee.

 In addition to the previous criteria, the student must complete a physical examination that includes each of the following:

 Application Review Process

 Students who have met the above minimum requirements will be evaluated on the following scale:

 Overall GPA 40 points possible Prerequisite GPA 30 points possible Faculty Recommendations 20 points possible Interview 5 points possible + Application/Essay 5 points possible -------------------- ------------------- 100 points possible

 The following scale will be used to evaluate the quality of the applicant.